The Concept

 We've been supporting Great Ormond Street Hospital for a couple of years now.
 This year we're doing it again.

-Your donation, however small, makes a real difference.
-And it makes our legs hurt slightly less, psychologically.
+Thank you to everyone who donated.
+Your support made a real difference.
+And it made our legs hurt slightly less, psychologically.

 GPS Live · May 2026